 - Provide ongoing training and education

 - Review and update the data governance strategy

-Now, we’ll examine each of them closely to gain a profound understanding.
+Now, we’ll examine each of them closely to gain a good understanding.

 1. Set key performance indicators (KPIs)